cmvandrevala/more-than-equations/content/Computer Science/Labs/Go With the Flow.md

 3. How do you verify that the sources and the sinks specified by the user never change temperature?
 4. What does your output look like when there is a single source or sink in the middle of the rod rather than at the end?
 5. What does your output look like when there is a source or sink at each end of the rod?
-6. Draw a UML class diagram and a UML sequence diagram of your program.

 ## 💼 Add-Ons For the Portfolio